How to Install Peel & Stick Wallpaper

-- To start hanging, begin in the least conspicuous corner of your room.
+- 2. To start hanging, begin in the least conspicuous corner of your room.
 (We usually start at the top left edge of the first project wall, and our instructions are written accordingly.)
-Using the ladder, place the top edge of the wallpaper against the edge where the wall and ceiling meet, in the top left corner of the (first) project wall.
-Check that the wallpaper lines up neatly against the wall to the side.
+Using the ladder, hold the top edge of the wallpaper against the edge where the wall and ceiling meet, in the top left corner of the (first) project wall.
+You’re not sticking it down yet – just checking that the wallpaper lines up neatly against the wall to the side.

-- Now go back up the ladder, pulling the edge of the paper with you, the backing still in place. allowing the rest of the paper to unroll as you go.
-Peel ONLY the first 6 inches of backing away from the wallpaper roll.
+- 4. Go back up the ladder, pulling the top edge of the paper with you, the backing still in place.
+Allow the rest of the paper to unroll as you go.
+At the top, peel ONLY the first 6 inches of backing away from the wallpaper roll.
 Don’t remove any more backing just yet.

-- Press the wallpaper down in a concave arch, starting in the center and working your way out each time to push any bubbles to the outer edges.
+- 9. Always press the wallpaper down in a concave arch, starting in the center and working your way out each time to push any bubbles to the outer edges.

-- Now enjoy your handiwork – and that luscious SmithHönig wallpaper!
+- 13. Voila!
+Enjoy your handiwork – and that luscious SmithHönig wallpaper!

 A NOTE ON CEILING INSTALLATIONS

-If you plan to install peel and stick wallpaper on your ceiling – which looks awesome by the way – please note that you will need to use glue at the corners and seams.
-The weight of the paper itself – and that little thing called gravity – will cause the wall covering to fall.
+If you plan to install peel and stick wallpaper on your ceiling – which looks awesome by the way – please note that you will need to use a little glue.
+The weight of the paper itself – and that little thing called gravity – will cause the wall covering to fall, if you don’t.
 We suggest drops of glue at the corners and seams.

 FUN DIY PROJECTS